VictorNevesDev/ralph-loop-setup/README.md

-# Ralph Loop
+# Ralph Loop Setup

-An autonomous AI coding agent loop that takes a PRD (Product Requirements Document), breaks it into user stories, and iteratively implements them using Claude Code or Amp.
+A ready-to-use template for running [Ralph Loop](https://github.com/anthropics/claude-code/tree/main/ralph) — the autonomous AI coding agent that takes PRDs and implements them story by story.

-Ralph runs in a sandboxed Dev Container with network restrictions, ensuring the AI agent can only access approved services (GitHub, npm, Anthropic API).
+This template gives you a pre-configured Dev Container with Claude Code installed, `--dangerously-skip-permissions` already wired up, and a network firewall so the agent can only talk to approved services (GitHub, npm, Anthropic API).
+Clone it, open in VS Code, and start running Ralph.

+## What's Included

+- **Dev Container** — Dockerfile and `devcontainer.json` ready to build, with Claude Code pre-installed globally
+- **Network firewall** — `iptables` rules that block all outbound traffic except GitHub, npm, Anthropic API, Sentry, and VS Code marketplace
+- **Ralph script** — `ralph.sh` pre-configured with `--dangerously-skip-permissions` for fully autonomous operation
+- **Agent instructions** — `CLAUDE.md` with the iteration loop logic (read PRD, pick story, implement, commit, repeat)
+- **PRD skill** — Claude Code skill to convert your PRDs into Ralph's `prd.json` format

 ## Prerequisites